-1. Always lock your bike, even if you leave it unattended for only a few minutes.
+1. Always lock your bike, even during a quick pit stop.

-- Attach it to a solid and reliable base.
+- Make sure it’s fastened to a solid base.

-- and any portable accessories like odometers, pouches, air pumps, etc
+- This includes portable accessories like odometers, pouches and air pumps.

-- Also keep the receipt and write down the bike’s serial number in your home inventory.
-This info will come in handy when you report the theft to police and submit your insurance claim.
+- Be sure to hold on to the receipt and record the serial number.
+This info comes in handy when you report the theft to police and submit your insurance claim.

 Your insurance broker is there to help you prevent losses.
-Feel free to contact him or her!
+Contact him or her!